Outdoors with Pets

 At Saguaro East

 The Mica View Road is a less-used graded route that you can start at the picnic area or scenic loop drive turn-off.
-This provides a trail-like one mile round trip through a lush cactus landscape for you and your pet.
+This provides a trail-like one mile and a half round trip through a lush cactus landscape for you and your pet.

 On the paved scenic road, try the stretch from North Cactus Forest trailhead to Loma Verde trailhead.
 This route is less strenuous and has good sight distances for the safety of you and cyclist / motorists.

 At Saguaro West